and3rson/raid/assets/index.md

 This API allows you to query & listen to air raid alerts in Ukraine.

-Data is taken from <https://telegram.me/air_alert_ua> via an unstable HTTP API.
+Data is taken from <https://telegram.me/air_alert_ua> via HTTP API.

 Events are usually delayed for up to 5 seconds.

-API is rate-limited.
-If you spam more than 10 RPS, you will be throttled.
+Only states are supported at this moment - 24 total plus Kyiv city.
+Crimea is absent from this list since no information is available.
+But we all know that Crimea is Ukraine.

 ## Authentication